American Rescue Plan Act of 2021 (ARP)

 To ease the burden on students and distribute these funds more quickly, an application will not be required.
 LCOOC has identified which students meet the eligibility requirements and will notify them by email.

 Checks will be issued and mailed to the student address on file.
-By accepting the payment, students are certifying that they will use the CRRSAA student grant to cover expenses from any component of their cost of attendance and/or emergency costs that arise due to the coronavirus, such as tuition, food, housing, health care (including mental health care), or childcare incurred after December 27, 2020.
+By accepting the payment, students are certifying that they will use the ARP student grant to cover expenses from any component of their cost of attendance and/or emergency costs that arise due to the coronavirus, such as tuition, food, housing, health care (including mental health care), or childcare.

 LCOOC will mail checks to students on as soon as reasonably possible.

-• Will I have to repay the CRRSAA student grant I receive?
+• Will I have to repay the ARP student grant I receive?

 o No. These are grants and do not have to be paid back.